-The Maryland State Board of Education on Tuesday sided with Montgomery County Public Schools over the decision to lease the Brickyard Road school site to Montgomery County.
+The Maryland State Board of Education on Tuesday over the to Montgomery County.
 The Brickyard Coalition, an umbrella organization made up of civic organizations and private citizens opposing the Brickyard Soccer Field Project, released a statement saying it would fight the decision.

 “The [Maryland] State Board of Education’s decision… to affirm the local school board’s decision to lease public land on Brickyard Road to a private, commercial enterprise is not surprising and was expected.
 It is highly likely the Appellants will appeal the SBOE decision to the Circuit Court,” it said.

 In Tuesday’s decision, the state board ruled that Montgomery County BOE acted within its rights in transferring ownership of the lease in March 2011 to Montgomery County.